 When you sign up to work with Crew Connection, you can leave all those other crewing companies at the door.
-Not only do we match you up with the world’s largest clients on well-paying gigs, we make sure you get paid within 30 days of submitting your invoice.
+Not only do we match you up with the world’s largest clients on well-paying gigs, but we also make sure you get paid within 30 days of submitting your invoice.

 Here are a few tips for using Crew Connection’s super simple system to get your invoice right the first time around so you can get to work and let us get your money in your pocket.